Chaika watches: History

+Today

 Chaika Production is one of the few watchmaking companies in Russia where the full cycle of watch production is preserved: model development, external decoration production, equipment and accessories production.
-As well as Chaika cooperates with international partners regarding the production of watch movements and accessories.
-The best national watchmaking experts continue the glorious traditions of Chaika in completely renovated and modern production buildings of the historical site of the factory built in 1937.
+In addition Chaika cooperates with international partners regarding the production of watch movements and accessories.
+Watchmaking experts continue the traditions of Chaika in completely renovated and modern production buildings of the historical site of the factory built in 1937.
 Modern processing centers and high-precision equipment of the world's best manufacturers in Europe and Japan allow us to produce watches meeting the best up-to-date standards.

 All watches use Chaika and the world's leading companies ETA, Ronda (Switzerland), Citizen Co.
 Ltd. (Japan) mechanisms.

 Chaika's custom watches with symbols are in high demand among corporate clients.